Your Database Administrator Career Guide

 Database administrator job description

-Database administration calls on a combination of workplace and technical skills to build and manage databases and work with staff who need access.
+Database administration calls on a combination of workplace and technical skills to build and manage databases and to work with staff who need access.
 These include:

 Technical skills